idnow/de.idnow.android/de/idnow/android/eid/README.md

 #### Step 1: Integrate Authada

-Due to technical reasons, we cannot make the following library available on Github: AuthadaAuthenticationLibrary.xcframework.
+Due to technical reasons, we cannot make the following library available on Github: ```de.authada.library```.
 Please contact your customer success manager so that they can provide it to you.

-//TODO credentials

-#### Step 2: Integrate IDNowSdk
+#### Step 2: Integrate IDnow SDK

 We offer 2 ways for importing the SDK: